Robert-MacWha/Personal-Projects/_Docs/Python.md

 Here is a [link](https://drive.google.com/drive/folders/1Ah_bEe5OuaQFJvAR0M5MajOO_qxWdtLd?usp=sharing) to a live colab doc containing this project.

-### :star: Pong Generator
+### :star: ML Pong Generator
 <img align="left" width="40%" src="../_Docs\Images\Pong-AI.gif"></img>
-A large-scale project I created as an attempt to generate a fully-interactive game of Pong where the Input Management, Physics, and Rendering were all handled by AI.
+A large-scale project I created as an attempt to generate a fully-interactive game of Pong where the Input Management, Physics, and Rendering are all handled by AI.
 This project was moderately successful if not extremely sensitive to changes.
 I was able to generate a video of a random agent playing within the AI-generated environment.
 However, due to computational constraints I was unable to play in the AI environment myself.

 The AI environment is made up of two distinct models - an engine and a renderer.
 The engine is a feed-forward network that manages input management and physics interactions.
-The renderer is the decoder portion of an autoencoder and manages converting the latent representation created by the engine and turning it into a sensical image.
+The renderer is the decoder portion of an autoencoder and manages converting the latent representation created by the engine and turning it into a sensible image.

 Separate models were used for the renderer and engine portions because it allowed me to train them separately.
 This meant that I could go over more iterations of different hyperparameters in less time.

 This project works best on a local machine.
 Here is a [link](https://drive.google.com/drive/folders/1IERfi_D6OR623-C8V3DVgCRJYochLg_v?usp=sharing) to a google drive containing all the required files.

 ### CNN CIFAR
-A convolutional classifier I created when learning about colvolutional neural networks.
+A convolutional classifier I created when learning about convolutional neural networks.
 This model is able to classify images from the CIFAR-10 dataset.

 Here is a [link](https://colab.research.google.com/drive/1Tj-hKWnQukDV4l3lhaRbjqc_6WcKx7Qa?usp=sharing) to a live colab doc containing this project.